Clinical Pastoral Education Program

 The uniqueness of this program can be seen in its diversity of the people served.
 Grady’s Spiritual Care and Education Center touches the lives of people from all walks of life, in and around the Southeast, and globally.
 Five (5) residents and twelve to eighteen (12-18) interns at any given time are engaged to provide pastoral care to patients, family members, and Grady staff.
 The programs include both full-time and part-time students.

 The GCSCE contributes to the holistic approach to caring and healing which is central to Grady’s mission.
 By offering a ministry of visitation, support public worship, and pastoral spiritual education, GCSCE contributes to the overall healing environment.
-GCSCE offers ministry without reference to race, color, national origin, gender, age, physical disability, sexual orientation, or faith group.
+The GCSCE ACPE accredited program does not discriminate against persons because of race, ethnicity, religious/spiritual tradition, sexual orientation, gender identity, gender expression, age, or disability.
 Cross-cultural learning is encouraged in a multi-cultural inner-city environment.

 The Clinical Pastoral Education program is intimately connected to this mission with a commitment to offer relevant, effective, Clinical Pastoral Education through the use of a student-centered, action-reflective, process model of learning.
 It is committed to providing an environment for learning that emphasizes human growth in pastoral formation, pastoral reflection, and pastoral competence.
 The learning environment at GCSCE is relational, fostering mutual respect, openness, challenge, conflict, constructive confrontation, and dignity.